Vaibhav440/Calculator_Project/README.md

 Add advanced operations like square roots, exponents, and percentage.
 Implement keyboard support for user input.
 Display a history of previous calculations.
-👨‍💻 Author
-Vaibhav Shete
-Connect with me on LinkedIn
-Follow me on GitHub